n1r7/compliance/README.md

 Money laundering is a diverse and often complex process.
 From a financial perspective, it occurs via one or more discrete steps:
 1. **Placement**: Introducing illicit funds into Libra, ideally without attracting the attention of financial institutions or law enforcement.
 2. **Layering**: Moving funds within Libra and the broader financial system, often in a complex series of transactions, to create confusion about the source of funds and complicate the transaction trail.
-3. **Integration**: The ultimate goal of money laundering--using ilicit funds to purchase licit goods and services.
+3. **Integration**: The ultimate goal of money laundering--using illicit funds to purchase licit goods and services.

 ![alt text](https://github.com/nirvanapatel/compliance/blob/master/images/Placement%20Layering%20Integration.png?raw=true)

 The _enable, distance, disguise_ model takes into account that a criminal can make beneficial use of illicit funds (i.e. launder them) without ever placing, layering, or integrating them.
-In either model, the underlying question is the same: _What advantage does the product or service confer upon a user?_ It is critical to understand how a product's features make it vulnerable to money laundering, and to what extect existing limits and controls mitigate that risk.
+In either model, the underlying question is the same: _What advantage does the product or service confer upon a user?_ It is critical to understand how a product's features make it vulnerable to money laundering, and to what extent existing limits and controls mitigate that risk.

 ### Terrorist Financing
 There is no universal definition of terrorism, but U.S. law is instructive in defining it as violet or dangerous acts that appear to be intended to: